Ruud14/SecurityCamera/README.md

 **Raspberry Pi Zero W security camera system.**

 Script that sends a video feed from the Raspberry Pi over the network and starts recording when there is motion.
 The recordings will be saved and removed when the storage gets full.
 The camera and the recordings can be looked at using a Django website  (https://github.com/Ruud14/Django-Camera-View-And-Playback).
+This feature only works with version 3.

 Every version has its own advantages and disadvantages but **I strongly recommend you use version 2 or 3 since they are faster and are way easier to use.
 Version 3 isn't always better than version 2 though.
 It just depends on your needs.**